30 years of Permaculture in Practice:

 MONTHLY FARM TOURS are offered on the 2nd Saturday of each month from April to November starting at 2 p.m.
+(November tours start at 1 p.m.)
 Tours last 2 1/2 hours and are $12/person paid on arrival. (groups of 5+ people @ $8/person) Please understand that we must stick to this schedule in order to accommodate the large number of inquiries for farm visits & tours.
-Workshops or other events (posted here in the "EVENTS" calendar) sometimes necessitate changes to this schedule or provide additional tour opportunities.
-Press "Email Us" here to reserve with your name(s), phone number, date requested, specific interests, and number in your party.
-We will confirm and send directions.
-If you are a farm apprentice or student for which the tour fee represents a hardship, we can discuss a barter or exchange for a few hours of working along side of us on the farm.
+Workshops or other events sometimes necessitate changes to this schedule or provide additional tour opportunities.
+See website FARM TOURS page for more information and email us to reserve.
 As we are off-grid without internet, contact us at least a couple weeks prior to your requested tour date to arrange.
-As time permits, we can arrange special tours for groups of over 8 people, however we generally must stick to this schedule in order to accommodate the large number of inquiries we receive for farm visits & tours.
+As time permits, we arrange special tours for school/college groups of over 10 people, however we generally must stick to this schedule in order to accommodate the large number of inquiries we receive for farm visits & tours.

-PERMACULTURE IN PRACTICE & NATURAL BUILDING WORKSHOPS at Salamander Springs Farm: email us below to be added to our mailing list for workshop notification.
-Email notifications are sent several times/year, including both on-farm and off-farm workshops for organized groups & conferences.
-Events and workshops are also published here in the Local Harvest events calendar.
-To organize a workshop for your group/organization or on your land, email us below.
-Once again, as the farm is totally off-grid without internet, please allow 1-2 weeks for replies.
+PERMACULTURE IN PRACTICE & NATURAL BUILDING WORKSHOPS at Salamander Springs Farm: See WORKSHOPS page on the website for more information and to sign up for workshop notification list.
+Email notifications are sent several times/year, including both on-farm and off-farm workshops Susana teaches for farming conferences and other organized groups.
+Email us on the website to organize a workshop for your group/organization or on your land.
+As the farm is totally off-grid without internet, please allow 10 days for replies.

-See photos and details of permaculture and natural building projects at Salamander Springs Farm: www.flickr.com/photos/salamanderspringsfarm/sets Click on the first photo set for permaculture workshop slides of the farm.
+See the ABOUT: FARM SYSTEMS page on the website for educational links, photos and details of permaculture and natural building projects at Salamander Springs Farm (also found at www.flickr.com/photos/salamanderspringsfarm/sets).
+Click on the first photo set for a version Susana's permaculture workshop slides for teaching off the farm.

 Farm conditions are rustic in a beautiful setting; we drink clear spring water and use a solar heated shower, composting outhouse, kerosene & LED solar lights, rustic kitchen shelter with LP cook stove & solar oven and tent platforms.
 All farm infrastructure (Susana's tiny house, potting shed (clay-slip-straw building), granary, corn crib, produce packing shed, tool shed, outhouse & shower, tent platforms and open air kitchen) has been developed from scratch using a majority of on-site, natural, local, recycled or salvaged materials.
 Gravity-fed spring water, rainwater catchment and ponds fill water needs.
 This is a place to learn about truly regenerative systems, cycling local resources & energy ("closing the loop"), homesteading from the ground up, living within the means of a local ecosystem, and using permaculture principles to develop sustainable housing, crop production and local economic systems.
 Spanish and English are spoken.
 Email for application information.